 - One to two pages of disadvantages of your new plan.

 - Six to twelve pages of the detailed step-by-step process you will go through in your plan to have the highest probability of financial success during retirement.

 - A place for you to sign and a place for your advisor to sign.

-The Importance of Reading Your Plan Out Loud
+An Important Note: Read Your Plan Out Loud

-The document described above, whether 12 pages or 24 pages long, should be read out loud to you by your advisor, which can take an hour or longer.
+The document described above, whether 12 pages or 24 pages long, should be read out loud to you by your advisor, which can take up to an hour or longer.
 You should have the opportunity to ask questions and clarify anything that isn’t 100% understandable because you have to remember, this is your money, and you deserve to be treated this way.
 We believe you deserve to finally understand your money.

-How would you feel if you were provided a comprehensive written retirement income plan, with the plan details read out loud to you, and making sure of your understanding?
+How would you feel if you were provided a comprehensive written retirement income plan, with the plan details read out loud to you and making sure of your understanding?
 Wouldn’t that feel awesome?
 This type of data and process is needed in helping you create a stable and understandable plan to illustrate how you will receive income during your retirement that will never run out.
 Nothing could be more important to your financial security during retirement than to have a comprehensive written retirement income plan.

 If you do not have every detail about your money captured in writing:

 - You do not have a complete plan.